ungive/discord-music-presence/documentation/troubleshooting.md

 This happens rarely, but sometimes
 Discord just refuses to show any presence until you reinstall it completely.

+Does it still not work?
+Try logging in and out of your Discord account.

 ## If your media player is still not detected

 First make sure you played some media with your media player